BYLAWS AS AMENDED

 Nominations and Ballots

-6.01 The Board of Directors shall, at least sixty (60) days before the election, appoint a Nominating Committee of three (3) to five (5) members to submit a slate of nominees for Directors to be placed on a ballot for hand delivery or mailing to members.
+6.01 The Board of Directors shall, at least sixty (60) days before the election, appoint a Nominating Committee of three (3) to five (5) members to submit a slate of nominees for Directors to be placed on a ballot for delivery via email, electronic and / or the US Postal Service to members.
 The nominating committee shall post its selection of Nominees at least ten (10) days prior to the January Meeting of Residents and Directors.
 The Committee shall submit its nominations to the members at the January meeting of Residents and Directors and nominations from the floor will be accepted.
-The Board shall thereupon validate the status of members, as defined under Article II herein, and cause the committee report to be posted on the Club House bulletin board for a ten (10) day period.
-At or about noon of the tenth day the report will be removed from the bulletin board.
-A paper ballot shall be prepared, under the direction of the Board of Directors, to include the nominations of Directors and other items authorized to appear on the ballot.
-The ballot must be hand delivered or mailed to all members of record (Article II) along with notice of the Annual Meeting.
-Each returned ballot will be held unopened until the Annual Meeting.
-A tally committee of which no member shall be an interested person or related to an interested person, will be appointed by the Board of Directors, from the attending members to count the ballots for Directors and other items that may be on the ballot.
-A PLURALITY VOTE, which is the largest number of votes to be given any candidate when three (3) or more choices are possible, will be the basis for election to the S.E.P.O.
-Board of Directors.
+The Board shall thereupon validate the status of members, as defined under Article II herein, and cause the committee report to be posted electronically and / or on the Office bulletin board for a ten (10) day period.
+At or about noon of the tenth day a ballot shall be prepared, under the direction of the Board of Directors, to include the nominations of Directors and other items authorized to appear on the ballot.
+The ballot shall be delivered electronically and / or via US Postal Service to all members of record (Article II) along with notice of the Annual Meeting.
+Each returned ballot and / or electronic response will be held until the Annual Meeting.
+A tally committee of which no member shall be an interested person or related to an interested person, will be appointed by the Board of Directors, from the attending members to tabulate the paper and / or electronic ballots for Directors and other items that may be on the ballot.
+A PLURALITY VOTE, which is the largest number of votes to be given any candidate when three (3) or more choices are possible, will be the basis for election to the Sunshine Estates Property Owners Board of Directors.
 A majority vote will be needed for all other By-Law changes.
 Results are to be announced at the proper time in the meeting.
-All votes cast shall be by ballot only.

 Recount of Votes